-Overlap with the GE Permitted, no more than 6 credit hours.
+Overlap with the GE A student is permitted to overlap up to 6 credit hours between the GE and the minor.

 Overlap with the major and additional minor(s)

-• The minor must be in a different subject than the major.

-• The minor must contain a minimum of 12 hours distinctfrom the major and/or additional minor(s).
+- •The minor must be in a different subject than the major. - •The minor must contain a minimum of 12 hours distinct from the major and/or additional minor(s). - •This minor may not be combined with the Studio Art Minor.